maxmind/geoipupdate/doc/geoipupdate.md

 ## USAGE

 Typically you should run `geoipupdate` weekly.
-One way to achieve this is to use cron.
+On most Unix-like systems, this can be achieved by using cron.
 Below is a sample crontab file that runs `geoipupdate` on each Wednesday at noon:

 ```
 # top of crontab

 MAILTO=your@email.com

-0 12 * * 3 BIN_DIR/geoipupdate
+0 12 * * 3 geoipupdate

 # end of crontab

 ```

-To use with a proxy server, update your `GeoIP.conf` file as specified in the `GeoIP.conf` man page or set the `http\_proxy` environment variable.
+To use with a proxy server, update your `GeoIP.conf` file as specified in the `GeoIP.conf` man page or set the `http_proxy` environment variable.

 ## RETURN CODES